Calls for tenders by the public authorities are regulated in Austria by the Federal Public Procurement Act.

 - competitive dialogue.

-The distinguishing features of these individual procedures are set out in Article 25 of the Federal Act on Public Procurement.
+The distinguishing features of these individual procedures are set out in Article 25 of the Federal Public Procurement Act.

 Tendering: Step-by-step guide